 Transferring information outside the EU

 Our core systems, data, and administration services are all carried out and stored within the UK.
-However, maintenance support could be carried out overseas and therefore on rare occasions it may be necessary to transfer your data overseas.
+However, TCS an international multinational information technology service, based in India provide maintenance support.
+Therefore, on rare occasions it may be necessary to transfer your data overseas to TCS.

 How long will you use my information for?